Contents:

 Additional advice

-- Paper towels and PPE should be disposed of as clinical waste and hands washed
+- Paper towels and PPE should be disposed of as clinical waste.

-After a blood, urine or vomit spill has been handled as above, let a cleaner know and they will do an extra clean of the area using a mop
+- After a blood, urine or vomit spill has been handled, let a cleaner know and they will do an extra clean of the area using a mop.

 - Wash contaminated clothing: